Security

 Passwords and Secrets

 Passwords are the most common type of sensitive information that any company owns.
-It’s also a piece of information which, if leaked or hacked, can lead to catastrophic results for the company and its clients.
+It’s also a piece of information that, if leaked or hacked, can lead to catastrophic results for the company and its clients.

 1Password is a highly secure password management tool.
 All of the data stored in 1Password is encrypted, and access is tightly controlled via fine-tuned policies.